 |Known counterpart stations||V30|

 The transmission format is given below.
-The speed is 20 words per minute.
-Standard five dashes are used for zero.
+The speed was 20 words per minute.
+Standard five dashes were used for zero.

 |A||SD 61||HT||SN 68||01349 88612 83023 ...||K|

 |"SD" + Message serial number||Sometimes "TK" instead||"SN" + Amount of 5-figure groups in the message||5-figure single groups|

 |Repeated 29 times||Repeated thrice||Repeated thrice||Repeated thrice||Repeated 29 times|

 "SD" and "SN" presumably stand for "So Dien" and "So Nhom", Vietnamese phrases used by V30's voice counterpart, which are used in the same manner over there.
 The "SD" number was increased each time a new message was sent.
 The given "SN" number was not always correct.

 In November 2011, M97 was also observed with a 2-message format.
 The two messages were separated by "KKKKKKK AAAAAAA".
 It has not been seen in such a format ever since.

 M97 repeated the same message over extended periods of time, just as its voice counterpart.

 M97 was noted on 10375kHz around 15:00 UTC.
 Its transmissions were irregular, and could be sent out daily for some time, then remain silent.
 Note that M97's time reference drifted back over time, and was usually put back at 15:00 by station's operators when it reached 14:55.
 M97's presence was usually a foreshadowing for an upcoming V30 transmission, though V30 was noted appearing without preceding M97, and M97 was noted without following V30.